kenlabs/metaverse-school/docs/framework/Matthew Ball’s Metaverse Primer.md

 ---
-title: Framework for the Metaverse
+title: Matthew Ball’s Metaverse Primer
 description: Introduction the framework for the metaverse
 ---

-# Framework for the Metaverse
+# Matthew Ball’s Metaverse Primer

 Matthew Ball is tracking the emergence of the Metaverse around eight core categories, which can be thought of as a stack (click each header for a dedicated essay).